 - Swap out the whisk attachment for the paddle.

-- With the mixer on medium-low, add in the vanilla, butter, and Nutella.
+- With the mixer on low, slowly add cubed butter and mix until incorporated.

 - Slice cooled banana cakes in half, horizontally, to create four layers of cake.